Understanding the Tensions between the Congo and Rwanda

 Online Webinar

-Hear from Tyler Beckelman, Deputy Assistant Administrator, Bureau for Africa, USAID, for a dialogue addressing the longstanding tensions between Rwanda and the Democratic Republic of the Congo (DRC).
+Hear from Tyler Beckelman, Former Deputy Assistant Administrator, Bureau for Africa, USAID, Ebenezer Obadare, Douglas Dillon Senior Fellow for African Studies at the Council on Foreign Relations (CFR), and Ornella Nsoki, DRC Program Manager at PAEMA (Preventing and Ending Mass Atrocities), on July 25 at 8 am PT, for a dialogue addressing the longstanding tensions between Rwanda and the Democratic Republic of the Congo (DRC).
 The conversation will discuss the recent seizure of Goma—a Congolese city known for its mining industry—by rebel group M23 and how the continued global demand for critical minerals perpetuates illicit trade and violence in the region.
-Stay tuned for updates on date and time.

 Why It's Important: